kingjuno/amfoss-task/README.md

 # About Incomplete Tasks

-I also skipped cs50 because it was too boring ,but still i did pset1.
+I skipped cs50 because it was too boring ,but still i did pset1.